Veris-Purvi/SLACK_INTEGRATION/README.md

 # SLACK_INTEGRATION
-A slack chatbot which is used to send invites via email.
+A slack chatbot which is used to send invites for meetings via email.